 General waste to landfill is accepted at our Waste & Recycling Depots.
-Charges apply.
+Charges apply on the mainland.

-Green waste is accepted at our Waste & Recycling Depots and is made into garden mulch.
-Charges apply.
+Green waste is accepted at our Waste & Recycling Depots is now composted at Peat’s Garden and Soils and charges apply to all garden and green waste.

 To minimize charges, please sort your load in your trailer so that recyclable items are clearly identifiable.